Protecting habitat (land, water and air) is as important as protecting the animals that live in that habitat. Without one, you can’t have the other.

 - Make a donation.

 - Volunteer.
-They need help clearing invasive plants (lots of hard work, but really rewarding), building trails, monitoring water quality and much more.
+They need help clearing invasive plants from conserved property.
+It is lots of hard work, but really rewarding.
+You can also help build trails and all sorts of other outdoor activities.

 - Tell your friends about them.

 - Attend one of their Speaker Series.
-We have learned about wolves, how to gross moss, native plants and many other fun topics by attending their free workshops.
+We have learned about wolves and how to grow moss by attending their free workshops.